B1.2 Compare and order whole numbers up to and including 1000, in various contexts.

 Skill: Ordering Numbers

-Numbers can be placed in ascending order, from smallest to largest, or descending order, from largest to smallest.
+Numbers can be placed in ascending order, from least to greatest, or descending order, from greatest to least.

-Understanding place value helps to compare and order numbers.
+Understanding place value enables any number to be compared and ordered.

 The ordered numbers can be consecutive, for example 675, 676, 677, 678, 679, 680, or not, for example 39, 209, 399, 501, 998.

-It is good to develop the skill of comparing numbers with students first before the skill of ordering so that they can develop a better sense of numbers.
+It is good to develop the skill of comparing numbers with students before the skill of ordering so that they can develop a better sense of how comparing the magnitude of numbers can help us to order them.